-[Figure 5.1: Harmonics of F, C and G (graphics by A. Schonberg).]
+[Figure 5.1: Harmonics of F, C and G. Taken from Arnold Schoenberg's Theory of Harmony.]

-Some authors justify the diatonic degrees by considering, in place of the subdominant, the supertonic (in the C diatonic scale, D).
+Some authors justify the diatonic scale by considering, in place of the subdominant, the supertonic degree (in the C diatonic scale, D).
 With such selection, the scale is derived as follows: